risawitama/verbose-potato/README.md

-## I just wrote a book on reverse psychology.
-Do not read it!
+## I used to be addicted to soap, but I'm clean now.